Am I insured to drive any car on my current policy?

 Can I drive my partner’s car?

-As we know, driving other cars (DOC) insurance isn’t usually included as part of a comprehensive policy.
-But even if you have it, it probably won’t cover you for driving your spouse or partner’s car.
+Even if you have comprehensive car insurance, it probably won’t cover you for driving your spouse or partner’s car.

 Unless your policy states otherwise, you’ll only be able to drive your partner’s car if they’ve added you as a named driver or have a family or any-driver car insurance policy.